j0hnbarbosa/Battery_Watch/README.md

 # Battery_Watch
-# Android mobile APP used to see the status of the battry
+# Android mobile APP used to see the status of the battery